marcelmay/assertj-prometheus-metrics/README.md

 ```

 ### Summary
-A Summary contains sum and count sub metrics.
+Example for a Summary with sum, count and quantiles:
 ```
 Collector.MetricFamilySamples mfs = CollectorRegistryUtils.getMetricFamilySamples("my_metric");
 assertThat(mfs)